Painting the Figure with Terre Verte

 I pretty much only used one brush here.
 One of my absolute favourites.
 A beautiful Rosemary & Co. handmade hogshair filbert.
 I was done in less than an hour.

 I must say, she’s looking a little bit ghoulish at the moment.
-In the next blog, I’ll bring out more of the higher values, and get the flesh ready for the colour glazing stages.
+In the next blog, I’ll be Painting the Flesh Tone and bring out more of the higher values, and get the flesh ready for the colour glazing stages.